SATURDAY

 9am - 7pm

-Be sure to buy raffle tickets for fine prizes donated by the Astoria Scandinavian Midsummer Festival Association and festival vendors.
+Purchase raffle tickets for fine prizes donated by the Astoria Scandinavian Midsummer Festival Association, Oregon Businesses, and festival vendors.
+The Raffle Booth may also sell CDs from feature performers.

 More Info